swiftlang/swift-evolution/proposals/NNNN-custom-isolation-checking-for-serialexecutor.md

 Even though the code is executing on the correct Dispatch**Serial**Queue, the assertions trigger and we're left unable to access the actor's state, even though isolation wise it would be safe and correct to do so.

-This use-case is common and important enough, that the runtime actually has special cased the MainActor's isolation checking handling.
-A fallback check exists, which is used when the target executor is the MainActors', and the current code is not running within a task, however it is running on the *main thread*.
-The Swift runtime handles this special case already, however, the same problem exists for all kinds of threads which may be used as actor executors.
-Specifically, the problem becomes quite common when the use of `SerialDispatchQueues` as actor executors becomes prevalent, in projects migrating their pre-concurrency code-bases towards the use of actors and swift concurrency.
+Being able to assert isolation for non-task code this way is important enough that the Swift runtime actually already has a special case for it: even if the current thread is not running a task, isolation checking will succeed if the target actor is the `MainActor` and the current thread is the *main thread*.
+This problem is more general than the main actor, however; it exists for all kinds of threads which may be used as actor executors.
+The most important example of this is `DispatchSerialQueue`, especially because it is so commonly used in pre-concurrency code bases to provide actor-like isolation.
+Allowing types like `DispatchSerialQueue` to hook into isolation checking makes it much easier to gradually migrate code to actors: if an actor uses a queue as its executor, existing code that uses the queue don't have to be completely rewritten in order to access the actor's state.

-Therefore, this proposal extends this "fallback" check mechanism to all SerialExecutors, rather than keeping it specialized to the MainActor.
+One way to think of this proposal is that gives all `SerialExecutor`s the power to provide a "fallback" check like this, rather than keeping it special-cased to `MainActor`.

 ## Proposed solution

-We propose to add an additional last-resort mechanism to executor comparison, to be used ty the above mentioned APIs.
+We propose to add a new last-resort mechanism to executor comparison, which will be used by all the isolation-checking APIs in the concurrency library.

 This will be done by providing a new `checkIsolation()` protocol requirement on `SerialExecutor`: